matecom57/mi-tutorial/docs/source/Estadistica/ANALISIS_VARIANZA.rst

 measurements not the same?
 Among the reasons that come to mind are differences in the genetic makeup of the subjects and differences in their diets.
 Through an analysis of the variability that we have observed, we will be able to reach a conclusion regarding the equality of the effectiveness of the three drugs.
-To do this we employ the techniques and concepts of analysis of variance. !
+To do this we employ the techniques and concepts of analysis of variance.

-Variables
+**Variables**

 In our example we allude to three kinds of variables.
 We ﬁnd these variables to be present in all situations in which the use of analysis of variance is appropriate.
 First we have the treatment variable, which in our